frankiejgit/gemini-code-assist-demo/INSTRUCTIONS.md

 1. Open the Chat panel (ensure no specific text is highlighted).
 2. Prompt:
 ```
-"Generate a professional README.md for this project.
-Include an overview of the Flask backend, the Streamlit frontend, and instructions on how to install requirements and run the app."
+Generate a professional README.md for this project.
+Include an overview of the Flask backend, the Streamlit frontend, and instructions on how to install requirements and run the app.
 ```

 Talk Track: